 Tests that may be done include:

-The first step is to stop the drug that is causing the problem.
+The first step is to stop the medicine that is causing the problem.
 Other treatments depend on your specific symptoms.
-For instance, you may need oxygen until the drug-induced lung disease improves.
-Powerful anti-inflammatory medicines called steroids are sometimes used and may quickly reverse the lung inflammation.
+For example, you may need oxygen until the drug-induced lung disease improves.
+Anti-inflammatory medicines called steroids are most often used to quickly reverse the lung inflammation.

 Some drug-induced lung diseases, such as pulmonary fibrosis, may never go away.

-Call your health care provider if you develop symptoms of this disorder.
+Call your provider if you develop symptoms of this disorder.

-Note any past reaction you have had to a medication, so that you can avoid the medication in the future.
-Wear a medical allergy bracelet if you have known drug reactions.
-Avoid the abuse of illegal drugs to prevent many drug-induced lung diseases.
+Note any past reaction you have had to a medicine, so that you can avoid the medicine in the future.
+Wear a medical alert bracelet if you have known drug reactions.
+Stay away from illegal drugs to prevent drug-induced lung diseases.

-Maldonado F, Limper AH.
+Dulohery MM, Maldonado F, Limper AH.
 Drug-induced pulmonary disease.
-In: Mason RJ, Broaddus VC, Martin TR, et al, eds.
+Judson MA, Morgehthau AS, Baughman RP.
+Sarcoidosis.
+In: Broaddus VC, Mason RJ, Ernst JD, et al, eds.
 Murray and Nadel's Textbook of Respiratory Medicine.
-5th ed.
-Philadelphia, Pa: Saunders Elsevier; 2010:chap 72.
+6th ed.
+Philadelphia, PA: Elsevier Saunders; 2016:chap 71.

-- Last reviewed on 6/2/2011
+- Last reviewed on 6/22/2015